Skip to main content

 Let's take a look at a recipe that attempts to fix security vulnerabilities and then produces a data table with detailed information about the repositories and their vulnerabilities.

-To get started, run the check for dependency vulnerabilities recipe:
+To get started, make sure you've selected the Default organization and then run the check for dependency vulnerabilities recipe:

 You will then be taken to the recipe results page: